 The program is divided into introductory experiential and advanced practice components.
 The introductory components are completed throughout the students’ first three professional years.
 The fourth professional year consists entirely of advanced practice rotations.
 Students are placed around the state of Minnesota for both introductory and advanced practice rotations.

-Specific experiential education calendars and events for the current and upcoming academic year can be found here.
+See specific experiential education calendars and events for the current and upcoming academic year.

 Introductory Pharmacy Practice Experiences (IPPEs) - Years 1, 2, and 3